 Create .htaccess files on PC / Windows

-Note that I no longer use Windows, so the screenshots here are from WinXP (which was the last version of WordPress that I owned).
+Note that I no longer use Windows, so the screenshots here are from WinXP (which was the last version of Windows that I owned).
 So things may look or work a bit different depending on which version of Windows you’re using.

 That said, here are the steps to create a new